Introduction to the Certification Process

 CNVC Educational Services Team

-The CNVC Educational Services Team is an international working group, composed of CNVC assessors, the CCC (Certification Coordinator Council) and office support personnel in Albuquerque, New Mexico, USA.
+The CNVC Educational Services Team is an international working group, composed of CNVC assessors, the CCC (Certification Coordinator Council) and office support personnel.
 The CNVC assessors have all completed additional training and apprentice processes, and connect monthly through team calls.
 They are responsible for receiving requests for registration as a certification candidate, mutually supporting candidates through the certification process, and providing assessments leading to mutual agreement and certification.